pcmichaud/micro/source/welfare_en.rst

 We obtain that :math:`\Delta I^{CV} > T`: The consumer is willing to pay an amount which is superior to the revenue generated by the tax.
 Hence, eliminating the tax is beneficial.

 The welfare gain associated with eliminating the tax is therefore  :math:`\Delta W = \Delta I^{CV} - T`.
-Why is  :math:`T` substracted?
+Why is  :math:`T` subtracted?
 Removing the tax, the government cannot redistribute anymore the proceeds lump-sum.
-Hence, we have to substract it from the change in consumer surplus.
-If we introduce a tax, we have  :math:`\Delta W = \Delta I^{CV} + T` since we need to redistribute the tax proceeds lump-sum, which is gain for consumers.
+Hence, we have to subtract it from the change in consumer surplus.
+If we introduce a tax, we have  :math:`\Delta W = \Delta I^{CV} + T` since we need to redistribute the tax proceeds lump-sum, which is gained for consumers.

 **Exercise C**: If :math:`V(X) = 10 X - \frac{1}{2}X^2`, find the welfare loss associated with a new tax  :math:`t` on good  :math:`X`.
 Show this loss graphically.